 March 2013 - After a three-month stay while recuperating from a series of illnesses, Menino moved out of Parkman House, and returned to his modest Cape-style home in the Readville section of Hyde Park.

 April 2013 - Mayor Menino breaks his right leg when he twisted his ankle and fell.
-He was scheduled to have a plate and screws implanted to set the fibula.
+He had a plate and screws implanted to set the fibula.